Jacobsmith96/Google-Cloud-Platform-Instance-Manager-Slackbot/README.md

 # GCE Instance Manager Slack bot

 This script is used to run a Slack bot that coordinates with Google Cloud Engine to manage shutdown of instances.
-It works well as a crontab job scheduled on an always-on GCE instance (f1-micro).
+It works well as a cron job scheduled on an always-on GCE instance (f1-micro).

 Depends on: